ats-tandjoeng7/ucb-data-analytics-2022-team-project/README.md

 ## Overview of Project

 This project is divided into three Segments: Segment 1, Segment 2, and Segment 3.
+A checkbox with checkmark in it indicates that the corresponding segment and tasks are completed.

+- ✅ Segment 1: Sketch It Out.
+- 🟩 Segment 2: Build and Assemble.
+- ⬜ Segment 3: Put It All Together.

 ### Team Member